 Looking for just the right gift for those back home

-The church of Santa Prassede (one the two formerly sainted sisters [the other is Pudentiana] who lent Saint Paul a hand at an anxious moment in his life) (both of whom have churches here, but neither of whom have valid sainthoods since 1969), a 9th-century building with excellent Byzantine-style mosaics.
+The church of Santa Prassede (one the two formerly sainted sisters [the other is Pudentiana] who lent Saint Paul a hand at an anxious moment in his life) (both of whom have churches here, but neither of whom has had a valid sainthood license since 1969), a 9th-century building with excellent Byzantine-style mosaics.

 And with a walk-in crypt

 In the back room, the Cappella di San Zenone, the "treasures", and what may or may not be the remains of the artist Paschal's mother

 Roman street scene